13 things to do in Queensland

-In fact, did you know that if Queensland was a country, it would rank as the 17th largest in the world?
-That means there’s endless adventure and places to explore that your entire family will enjoy.
+Did you know if Queensland were its own country, it would rank as the 17th largest in the world?
+That’s a lot of room for and memory-making.

 1. Hervey Bay